shawnr/practical-javascript-2-webapps/working-with-templates/using-data-in-templates.md

 ```
 The object returned by the `data()` function is revealed to the template context.
 The "root" properties of the object are accessible as named variables.
 In the example above, `msg` and `item` are the "root" properties of the data object, so they can be referenced as `{{ msg }}` and `{{ item }}` in the templates.
 Of course, the `item` property references another object, and those properties can be accessed as `{{ item.id }}` and `{{ item.name }}` (as seen in the other example above).

+Interpolating variables from the template context like this sets up a two-way binding: The data is rendered in the HTML for the user to see, and it will update if the system updates the value.
+So if the user performs some action our code can update the values of any data being rendered on the page and the user will see that information be updated.
+This process of connecting our application logic and template output is called "binding."

 These methods work fine for outputting text data between HTML tags.
 But there are some additional considerations when the situation gets a little more complex.

 ## HTML Data